-Stock futures mixed, economic data, Disney earnings ahead
+Dow dips as tech takes lead, Fed Chair Powell, Disney in focus

 Disney & Cisco earnings on tap

-Stocks were mixed early Thursday as traders get set for a number of economic reports and some additional earnings from some of the biggest companies in the S&P 500.
+Stocks were mixed Thursday as traders digested better-than-expected initial jobless claims and await comments from Fed Chair Jerome Powell as well as for key additional earnings from some of the biggest companies in the S&P 500.

 Continue Reading Below